Pquasar/jkcrystal/README.md

 This hack is centered around the idea of how the game would look if it wasn't geared towards children.
-Essentially, what if all the people in Pokémon Crystal were smart, as well as updating all available gen 2 features to generation 7.
+Essentially, what if all the people in Pokémon Crystal were smart, as well as updating all available gen 2 features to generation 7 (only things already in generation 2 are updated, so abilities won't be added)

 ## Current Changes

 - All learnsets updated to generation 7 with the available moves
+- Pokémon have their generation 7 evolution moves

 ## Planned Changes